epicchainlabs/epicchain-wallet-connect/packages/wallet-connect-sdk-wallet-react/README.md

 When some request arrives, we use an adapter to really do the rpc request and returns the result.
 So registering the adapter is mandatory for requests flow and follow the adapter interface is also mandatory.

 You can extend our abstract adapter or create your own.
-To extend, use the `WalletConnectNeo3Adapter` class or create your own that implements the `IWalletConnectAdapter` interface.
+To extend, use the `WalletConnectEpicChainAdapter` class or create your own that implements the `IWalletConnectAdapter` interface.

 There are two ways to pass your adapter to sdk.